Welcome to the Sojourner Truth Trail, which offers a glimpse into the life of this remarkable woman, mother, abolitionist and suffragette.

 Isabella the Mother

-While at the Van Wagenens, Isabella learned that Peter, her 5-year-old son, had been sold illegally by Dumont to an Alabama slaveholder.
+While at the Van Wagenens, Isabella learned that Peter, her five-year-old son, had been sold illegally by Dumont to an Alabama slaveholder.
 This was a common tactic of New York slave owners—selling enslaved children out of state before emancipation freed them.

 Isabella voiced her complaint at the Ulster County Courthouse in Kingston.
 Facing stiff punishment, the local middleman in the sale had Peter returned several months later—but the boy remained enslaved.
 Isabella secured a lawyer who promised to gain Peter’s freedom within 24 hours for $5.
 Isabella walked 10 miles to Poppletown (near here) to seek help from some Quakers.
 Thanks to their generosity, she paid the lawyer double and was reunited with her son the following evening.
 This marked the first time a black woman defeated a white man in court—and the first of many successful campaigns Truth undertook to raise funds for righteous causes.

 “Isabella understood the Judge to declare, as the sentence of the Court, that the ‘boy be delivered into the hands of the mother—having no other master, no other controller, no other conductor, but his mother.’
 This sentence was obeyed; he was delivered into her hands.”Excerpt from “The Narrative of Sojourner Truth”

 Sojourner the Abolitionist